Joseph Kobzon: Early life

-Kobzon was born to Jewish parents in the mining town of Chasiv Yar, in the Donbas region of Ukraine.
+Kobzon was born to Jewish Ukrainian parents in the mining town of Chasiv Yar, in the Donbas region of Ukraine.

 As a boy he demonstrated a talent for singing, winning numerous regional singing contests.
 He reached the national finals on two separate occasions, appearing in concerts dedicated to Joseph Stalin – a significant honour at the time.

 Despite his talent for singing, Kobzon went on to technical school to study geology and mining in Dnipropetrovsk, as this was considered a lucrative vocation in the Soviet Union following the Second World War.
 However, in 1959, following his 1956–1959 contact with professional music instructors in the Soviet Army where he was a member of the armies song and dance ensemble, he decided that music would be his preferred vocation.

+During his studies, he became interested in boxing, won the Dnipropetrovsk championship among young men, then the Ukrainian championship, but quit the sport after being knocked out for the first time.

 Stage career

 In 1958, Kobzon officially started his singing career in Moscow, and enrolled to study at the Gnessin Institute.
 In the next few years he made valuable contacts in Moscow's entertainment world, and was eventually given a chance by composer Arkady Ostrovsky to perform some of his music.
 Initially, he performed in a duet with the tenor Viktor Kokhno, but was eventually offered a solo repertoire by many of the outstanding composers of the time such as Mark Fradkin, Alexander Dolukhanian and Yan Frenkel.

+Since 1959, he worked at the Moscow Circus on Tsvetnoy Boulevard as a vocalist in Mark Mestechkin’s program, performing the song “We are circus artists…”, which not only allowed him to initially solve his material problems, but also, according to the artist, gave him “the opportunity to see real creative work – work to exhaustion, to bloody calluses.”

 In 1962, he recorded his first LP which included songs written by Aleksandra Pakhmutova.

 In 1964, he triumphed at the International Song Contest in Sopot, Poland, and in the following year he took part in the "Friendship" contest held across six nations, winning first prize in Warsaw, Berlin and Budapest.

 His popularity rose quickly, and demand for his singing saw him frequently performing two to three concerts a day.
-His most popular hit song at the time was titled "A u nas vo dvore".
+His most popular hit song at the time was titled "And in our yard".

-During Leonid Brezhnev's time in office (1964–82), there was hardly an official concert where Kobzon did not take part, and in 1980 he was awarded the honour of People's Artist of the USSR.
+During Leonid Brezhnev's time in office (1964–1982), there was hardly an official concert where Kobzon did not take part, and in 1980 he was awarded the honour of People's Artist of the USSR.